bluefeversoft/python3_beginners/README.md

 ## chapter 8

 guessing the computers random number\
-importing the random module and generating a random integer
+importing the random module and generating a random integer\
+casting str to int